Your property is probably one of the most expensive things you own, so you don’t want just anyone moving in.

 Your reference check should include a confirmation of their employment status and current salary, which in turn enables you to identify whether they are able to afford the monthly rent.

 Our comprehensive referencing service covers all of these important areas.
-As with both high street and other online agents, we ask the prospective tenant to contribute to the cost of their reference checks, so there is no additional cost to you.
 Our tenant reference report provides a clear indication of whether or not your potential tenant has met our criteria, allowing you to let your property with confidence.

 Before undertaking reference checks, we take various measures to ensure that your tenant will pass and also recommend you take a holding deposit (we assist you fully in this process) to protect yourself in the event that they don’t, or that they rescind their offer.

 If it becomes apparent at any point that your tenant may fail the reference check, we will discuss the options with you.

 You are fully supported by our team before, during and after the referencing stage.